 Learn More About Me

-I am a Registered Licensed Professional Counselor Intern and a Nationally Certified Counselor (NCC).
+I am a Licensed Professional Counselor (LPC) and a Nationally Certified Counselor (NCC).
 I hold a Master’s degree in Clinical Mental Health Counseling from Portland State University and a Bachelor’s degree in Psychology, also from Portland State University.
-In my work as a counselor, I draw from the integrated theoretical frameworks of Person-Centered Therapy, Feminist Theory and Internal Family Systems.

 "Let us fill our hearts with our own compassion-towards ourselves and towards all living beings."